kriskowal/uncommonjs/packages/specification.md

     1.  "licenses" may be an array of licenses.  **This property is not legally binding and does not necessarily mean your package is licensed under the terms you define in this property**
+        1. The existence of multiple lincenses implies that a user may chose to be bound by any one of them, not that every user must be bound by all.
     1.  "bugs" may be an email address or a URL where bugs issues may be tracked.
     1.  "repositories" may be an array of repositories.